 If you need to check on your computer and read emails or other things, you could download software for free.
 It is called f.lux.
 This software warms up your computer’s display to match your indoor lighting.
 It makes the color of your computer’s display adapt to the time of day.
 It helps you sleep better.
 Try it out!
 It is for free!

-To create a room that is ideal for sleeping.
+Create a room that is ideal for sleeping.
 This means cool, dark, and quiet.
 Consider using room-darkening shades, earplugs, fans, or other devices to create an environment that suits your needs.
-The color green and blue is very calming.
+The colors green and blue are very calming.
 Leave your window open if you live high enough that nobody will climb into your house.
-The body needs oxygen, even during the night.
+Even during the night, the body needs oxygen, only if you live in a clean environment.

 5. Ground yourself while sleeping